Coloring

 This article explains how to use colour in your LaTeX document via the color or xcolor packages.

-There are 2 packages that supports the process of coloring your document in LaTeX\LaTeXLATEX: color and xcolor.
+There are 2 packages that supports the process of coloring your document in LaTeX\LaTeX: color and xcolor.
 While both packages provide a common set of commands for colour manipulation, but xcolor is more flexible and supports a larger number of colour models, so is the recommended approach.

 The xcolor package